privacyguides/privacyguides.org/docs/passwords.md

     **KeePassXC** is a community fork of KeePassX, a native cross-platform port of KeePass Password Safe, with the goal to extend and improve it with new features and bugfixes to provide a feature-rich, fully cross-platform and modern open-source password manager.

-    !!! warning
-        KeepassXC stores its export data as [comma-separated values (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values).
-This may mean data loss if you import this file into another password manager.
-We advise you check each record manually.

     [Visit keepassxc.org](https://keepassxc.org){ .md-button .md-button--primary } [Privacy Policy](https://keepassxc.org/privacy){ .md-button }

     **Downloads**